• Skip to primary navigation

 • Can bread dough be frozen?: If you don't use up all your bread dough, you can freeze it in one pound balls or smaller.
 Wrap tight in freezer friendly plastic or airtight container for up to a month.

-• Thawing Bread Dough: Thaw the dough in the fridge overnight prior to baking day.
+• Thawing bread dough: Thaw the dough in the fridge overnight prior to baking day.
 Bring to room temperature, then shape and bake following the recipe.

 Things to make with one bucket of dough!

+Perfect for bread recipes from sandwich bread to rustic Dutch Oven loaves!
 This recipe makes ~4, 1 pound loaves of bread or a loaf of bread, some pitas, and a tray of cinnamon rolls.
 The variations and combinations are endless.

 Bread Making Resources